The-hated-one/Codesmith-notes/month-1-12-2020/week-1-1-12-20/pairing_notes.md

 Does the order of an object matter?

-Should the driver or navigator do research?
+Should the driver or navigator do research? -> navigator does research